 Hopefully you’ve had a chance to get a little Christmas shopping done.
 Next step in the holiday extravaganza?
-Wrap tup the gifts!
-I don’t like buying fancy themed wrapping paper, I like to use really awesome free things and come up with creative ways to wrap gifts.
+Wrap those gifts up!
+I don’t like buying fancy themed wrapping paper, I like to use really awesome free things and come up with creative gift wrapping ideas.
 Here are 14 unique ways to utilize thing you probably already have in your house like old clothes, fabric scraps, packing tape, plastic bags and even old stockings!

 Kraft wrapping paper ideas

 Kraft paper is my all time favorite way to wrap gifts all year long.
-Buy one roll and it will last 5 years!
+I love that you can buy one roll and it will last 3 years.

 Where do you buy kraft paper?

 I’ve had the same giant roll of kraft paper for years.
-You can typically buy rolls of brown kraft paper at hardware stores too, but it will be called builder paper.
-Builder paper is much thicker than regular kraft paper.
-If you plan on painting it, I’d recommend the builder paper since it is thicker.
-One tip for builder paper, you will want to use packing tape to adhere it together versus simple gift wrap tape.
+You can typically buy rolls of brown kraft paper at hardware stores, but it will be called builder’s paper.
+Builder’s paper is much thicker than regular kraft paper.
+If you plan on painting it, I’d recommend the builder’s paper since it is thicker.
+One tip for builder’s paper, you will want to use packing tape to adhere it together versus typical gift wrap tape.

 All you need is your giant roll of kraft paper and a permanent marker!
 If you don’t have kraft paper on hand you can easily use brown paper bags from the the grocery store.

 Let your toddler handle the gift wrap!
 I wrapped everything in kraft paper and let him scribble all over it with marker.
 Then, I added some crazy red yarn and our Chrsitmas card as a gift tag for relatives.
 See more toddler friendly Chrsitmas decorations here.